-The base prospectus, this prospectus supplement and any applicable supplement hereto may be used by affiliates of the Issuer in connection with offers and sales related to secondary market transactions in the Notes.
+This base prospectus and any applicable supplement hereto may be used by affiliates of the Issuer in connection with offers and sales related to secondary market transactions in the Notes.
 Such affiliates may act as principal or agent in such transactions.
 Such sales will be made at prices related to prevailing prices at the time of a sale.